 - The cold weather proved kind of useful on our first stop of the day- Clonmacnoise.
-Watching the video before our visit we saw so many photos of the monastic site absolutely packed with people, but on our visit there were only a handful of us.
+Watching the video before our visit we saw so many photos of the monastic site absolutely packed with people, but on our visit, there was only a handful of us.
 And the few others visiting must not have liked the chill because they didn’t wander long on the beautiful grounds.

 - A guided tour of the largest Anglo-Norman castle in Ireland called Trim Castle.
 Interesting stories and explanation by the guide and then great views from the top.

 - And then our final stop on our trip- the UNESCO World Heritage site of Brú na Bóinne for the guided tour of the Newgrange passage tomb and to see its prehistoric megalithic art.

 Accommodations: Seamount House– A cosy B&B, run by some really lovely folks, that was mere minutes from Dublin airport.

 Can you tell we had a GREAT time?
 My goodness did we ever get to see and do a lot.
 But it seemed like we still had lots of relaxing time too.
 Such a good trip full of wonderful moments to add to our memories.
 I can’t wait to share lots of them with you!